Top Legal Trends to Follow (2023-2025)

 Many predict that bankruptcy filings could see an uptick once federal government bailouts dry up.

-The head of Davis Polk’s Tax Department, David Schnabel, predicted that 2021 will be a huge year for tax attorneys, too.
+The head of Davis Polk’s Tax Department, David Schnabel, predicted that 2021 would be a huge year for tax attorneys, too.

 He says that the IRS and Treasury Department continue to release rules and guidance on tax cuts.